Understanding Conflict of Interest regulations is critical for ensuring the appropriateness and legality of a contract.

 - Hiring former UC employees as contractors to perform work related to contracts that were planned, negotiated, executed or involving policy created by the employee before the employee's separation from UC.

-The statute prohibits current university employees, except those identified below, from contracting as individuals with any university department to provide goods or services as a contractor.
-In addition, the statute prohibits employees from engaging in any employment, activity or enterprise from which the employee receives compensation, or in which he or she has a financial interest, and which is sponsored or funded, in whole or in part, through a contract with the university.
+The statute prohibits most current university employees* from contracting as individuals with any university department to provide goods or services as a contractor.
+In addition, the statute prohibits employees from engaging in any employment, activity or enterprise from which the employee receives compensation, or in which the employee has a financial interest, and which is sponsored or funded, in whole or in part, through a contract with the university.

 - A former university employee cannot enter into a contract, for two years from the date of separation, to perform work related to contracts that were planned, negotiated, or executed by that employee.

-- A former university employee cannot enter into a contract, for one year from the date of separation, to perform work on a contract if he or she was employed by that department in a policymaking position in the same general subject area as that contract.
+- A former university employee cannot enter into a contract, for one year from the date of separation, to perform work on a contract if he or she was employed by that department in a policy-making position in the same general subject area as that contract.